WordPress Vulnerability Database API

 This metric describes the level of privileges an attacker must possess before successfully exploiting the vulnerability.
 The Base Score is greatest if no privileges are required.

-• None (N): The attacker is unauthorized before attack, and therefore does not require any access to settings or files of the vulnerable system to carry out an attack.
+• None (N): The attacker is unauthorized before the attack, and therefore does not require any access to settings or files of the vulnerable system to carry out an attack.

 • Low (L): The attacker requires privileges that provide basic user capabilities that could normally affect only settings and files owned by a user.
 Alternatively, an attacker with Low privileges can access only non-sensitive resources.

-• High (H): The attacker requires privileges that provide significant (e.g., administrative) control over the vulnerable component allowing access to component-wide settings and files.
+• High (H): The attacker requires privileges that provide significant (e.g., administrative) control over the vulnerable component, allowing access to component-wide settings and files.

 cvss -> pr: Privileges Required (PR) score.